ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 ### Session Management Implementation in Client

-1. The session management library includes the following VIs for managing NI DAQmx sessions:
+1. The session management library inherits the following VIs from ISession Factory for managing NI DAQmx sessions.
+The generate gRPC clients are called within the below VIs

 | **Method Name**                     | **Inputs**                                                                                                                                                                                                 | **Outputs**                                                                                                           | **Details**                                                                                                                                                                                                                     |
 |-------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|